Steak and oyster pie

 Steak and oyster pie, also known as beef and oyster pie, is a traditional Victorian English dish.
 It is also common in Australia and New Zealand.
-In Ireland, it has been prepared by the Ballymaloe House, and as a classic dish of the Ballymaloe Cookery School.
 In the United States, it is a regional dish of Norfolk, Virginia.
 There, neck, flank, round, or rump may be used.
 It is prepared in a Dutch oven, and is slow-cooked until gelatinous.
 In New Zealand, steak and oyster pie may be made with Bluff oysters.
 It may also be made with ale.
-The dish is prepared by Rick Stein using Guinness beer.